kr15h/projection-mapping-with-rpi/slides.md

 ---

-# Launching on Boot with Cron
+# Launch on Boot with Crontab

-Cron is job scheduler software available on Unix-like systems like Linux.
-We are using Raspbian which is a Linux distribution for Raspberry Pi computers.
+Cron is job scheduler software available on UNIX-like systems.

 Run the following command to edit `crontab`.